brimigs/solana-tool-kit-book/README.md

 Make sure to reset your Solana test validator's ledger after changing versions to ensure it runs a valid ledger without corruption.

-## Solana.toml file configs

 ## Compute and Fees Section

-you dont need to track gas but you can optimize compute.
+In Solana program development, you don't need to track gas but it is best practice to optimize for compute.
+For more information on how to optimize compute, read the this [guide](https://solana.com/developers/guides/advanced/how-to-request-optimal-compute).

-// link to jonas's compute docs -> advanced section

-Solana CLI Commands #
-To view all CLI commands and see other ways to interact with the test validator:

-solana --help

-This command list all flags, options, and subcommands available.

-Example Use Case #
-Create a USDC Token Account on your localnet

-Clone the USDC mint address to your local validator solana-test-validator --clone EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v --url mainnet-beta --reset

-Create a token account
-spl-token create-account EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v --url localhost

-// FIXME: Add in how to connect to test validator from the front end
+To understand more about fees on Solana, read this [document](https://solana.com/developers/guides/advanced/how-to-request-optimal-compute).